 - Difficulty understanding the English language or unfamiliarity with American teaching methods or reading requirements: this exception is generally only allowed during the first semester in an academic program in the U.S. To qualify, your academic advisor must recommend a reduced course load before you can drop below full time enrollment.
 Students can only be approved for 1 semester of reduced course load for academic reasons per degree level.

 - Student will graduate at the end of this semester and needs less than the full-time credit load to complete coursework: an Academic advisor must confirm this request.
+Students enrolled in GRAD 7999/9999 must also apply for this type of Reduced Course Load.

 The U.S. government allows the International Student Advisor to authorize a reduced course load, or RCL, if the student meets one of the four criteria for an exception above for a given semester.
 For all reasons other than illness, the student’s Academic Advisor must approve the course reduction.